 U.S. Government Cost Claims.
 The Company's contracts with the Department of Defense are subject to audit by the Defense Contract Audit Agency ("DCAA").
 As a result of these audits, from time to time, the Company is advised of claims concerning potential disallowed, overstated or disputed costs.
 For example, during the course of its current audits, the DCAA is closely examining and questioning certain of its established and disclosed practices that it had previously audited and accepted.
 In addition, based on a DCAA audit, the U.S. Department of Justice is currently investigating whether one of the Company's subsidiaries violated the federal False Claims Act by overstating its labor and material costs in a contract with the Department of Defense prior to the Company's acquisition of the subsidiary.
 Under the False Claims Act, the Department of Justice can seek civil penalties plus treble damages.
 The Company intends to defend itself in these matters and to work to resolve or settle any disputed contract costs.
 When appropriate, the Company records accruals to reflect its expected exposure to the matters raised by the U.S. Government, and it reviews such accruals on a quarterly basis for sufficiency based on the most recent information available.
 Based on its assessment, it has accrued an amount in its financial statements for contingent liabilities associated with these matters that it considers to be immaterial to its overall financial position.
 The matter that is currently being investigated was identified during the acquisition process and was taken into consideration in the purchase price allocation of this subsidiary.
 Contract disputes with the U.S. Government, however, are inherently unpredictable, and unfavorable resolutions could occur.
 As a result, assessing contingencies is highly subjective and requires judgment about future events.
-The amount of ultimate loss may exceed the Company's current accruals, and it is possible that its cash flows or results of operations could be materially affected in any particular period by the unfavorable resolution of one or more of these contingencies.
+The amount of ultimate loss may exceed the Company's current accruals, and it is possible that its cash flows or results of operations could be materially affected in an

 Other Litigation Matters.
 The Company is subject to normal and routine litigation arising from the ordinary course and conduct of business, and, at times, as a result of acquisitions and dispositions.
 Such disputes include, for example, commercial, employment, intellectual property, environmental and securities matters.
 The aggregate amounts accrued related to these matters are not material to the total liabilities of the Company.
+We intend to defend ourselves in any such matters and do not currently believe that the outcome of any such matters will have a material adverse impact on our financial condition, results of operations or cash flows.